Registering to vote

 The open register

 The open register (previously known as the edited register) is an extract of the electoral register but is not used for elections.
 It can be bought by any person, company or organisation.
-For example, it is used by businesses and charities to confirm the name and address.
-Cheshire West and Chester Council may use the information we hold for the prevention and detection of fraud, which also includes for the assessment and/or collection of any tax or duty.
-This will include sharing of information held internally and with external organisations where the law allows.
+For example, it is used by businesses and charities to confirm names and address.

-Your name and address will be included in the open register unless you ask for them to be removed.
-Removing your details from the open register would not affect your right to vote.
-If you wish your details to be removed from the electoral register, this request can be emailed to firstname.lastname@example.org stating your name and address.
-You can also complete the section 11 form by downloading a copy here for completion:
+Your name and address will be included in the open register unless you ask for it to be removed.
+Removing your details from the open register does not affect your right to vote.

 If your safety may be at risk if details are published on the voters list, you can register anonymously.